Silicon Sasquatch examines the intersection of games and culture

 Too often, video game journalism fails to go beyond the status quo, resulting in problems ranging from sloppy grammar to bad reporting.
 Though our resources are limited, we're continuing to work tirelessly to produce an ethical and earnest publication that we can be proud of.

 Thanks for your support!
-If you like what we're doing, please spread the word through the social media links at the bottom of our site.
+If you like what we're doing, please spread the word through the social media links at the top of our site.